rallytac/pub-deprecated/bin/README.md

 - Adds additional Rallypoint and core Engine worker queue metrics.
 - Adds Rallypoint process uptime to the status file.
 - Adds Rallypoint system CPU usage to the status file.
+- Adds support for importing certificates and keys from PKCS #12 archives.
 - Optimizes logging in Rallypoint to increase performance.
+- Offloads realtime timeline event ECDSA signing to a seperate thread so as not to impact core user experience.

 ## March 27, 2020 - 1.140.8903
 - Corrects an Engine shutdown issue when running under node.js.